cechrist/cardoon/doc/adding_devices.rst

          s2 = something
          return np.array([s1, s2])

+This function should work when given for both scalar and vector frequencies.
+It should take advantage of the vectorization facilities in numpy.
 This interface is still experimental and may change.

 Nonlinear models
 ----------------